Laragear/MailLoginDemo/README.md

 ];
 ```

 This is the default Authentication Guard to use.
 When `null`, it fall backs to the application default, which is usually `web`.
-This used to find user via the guard User Provider, and login users automatically.
+This is used to find user via the guard User Provider to login users.

-> **Check**
+> **Info**
 > When sending an email, the guard gets imprinted in the link to avoid changes on the configuration.

 ### Route name & View